AckerlyXu/heima/articles/monitoring-and-diagnostics/insights-webhooks-alerts.md

 | portalLink |Y | |Direct link to the portal resource summary page. |
 | properties |N |Optional |Set of `<Key, Value>` pairs (i.e. `Dictionary<String, String>`) that includes details about the event.
 The properties field is optional.
 In a custom UI or Logic app-based workflow, users can enter key/values that can be passed via the payload.
 The alternate way to pass custom properties back to the webhook is via the webhook uri itself (as query parameters) |

+>[!NOTE]
->[AZURE.NOTE] The properties field can only be set using the [Azure Monitor REST API](https://msdn.microsoft.com/zh-cn/library/azure/dn933805.aspx).
+> The properties field can only be set using the [Azure Monitor REST API](https://msdn.microsoft.com/zh-cn/library/azure/dn933805.aspx).

 ## Next steps